It's Your Choice 2018

 New Employee Enrollment

-(State and Grad) If eligible, you may enroll for single or family coverage in any of the available health plans, provided you file an electronic or paper health application with your benefits/payroll/personnel office within the required enrollment period stated below:
+(State and Grad) If eligible, you may enroll for individual or family coverage in any of the available health plans, provided you file an electronic or paper health application with your benefits/payroll/personnel office within the required enrollment period stated below:

 There are no interim effective dates except as required by law.
 If you do not submit a completed application within 30 days of your date of hire, your coverage cannot be effective before the month you become eligible for the employer contribution toward health insurance premiums.
-However, you may enroll for single coverage within 30 days of your date of hire and change to family coverage if your electronic or paper application is received prior to the date the employer contributions begin.
+However, you may enroll for individual coverage within 30 days of your date of hire and change to family coverage if your electronic or paper application is received prior to the date the employer contributions begin.

 If you cancel your policy prior to the date that the state contribution starts, you may re-enroll in health insurance with the new coverage becoming effective on the first day of the month state contribution begins.